|A New Approach to Understanding the Occurrence and Volume of Natural Gas Hydrate in the Northern Gulf of Mexico Using Petroleum Industry Well Logs

 - Eleven DVDs of raster image well log data were obtained from the Bureau of Safety and Environmental Enforcement.

-The development of formation resistivity models for JIP wells GC955-H and WR 313-G was delayed until December 31, 2013, due to problems with proprietary code developed by Schlumberger.
+The development of formation resistivity models for JIP wells GC955-H and WR 313-G was delayed due to problems with proprietary code developed by Schlumberger.
+Researchers are exploring the possibility of using a new model to replace the Schlumberger code.
 When completed, the resistivity models will be used to estimate hydrate saturation in the sand reservoirs within the wells.

 Project Start: October 1, 2012